Electric-magnetic duality and $\mathbb{Z}_2$ symmetry enriched Abelian lattice gauge theory

 From this we see that $A_v|\psi\rangle=|\psi\rangle$ implies that $A(v)|\psi\rangle=|\psi\rangle$.
 For face stabilizers, we can similarly show that conditions $B(f)|\psi\rangle=|\psi\rangle$ and $B_f|\psi\rangle=|\psi\rangle$ are equivalent. \end{proof}

-\emph{Ribbon operator and excitations.} --- Notice that each group element of $\IZ_N$ is a conjugacy class $[g]=\{g\}$ and all their centralizers are the Abelian group $\IZ_N$, thus $N$ irreps $\pi$ are all one dimensional.
+\emph{Ribbon operator and excitations.} --- Notice that each group element of $\IZ_N$ is a conjugacy class $[g]=\{g\}$ and all their centralizers are the Abelian group $\IZ_N$, thus $N$ irreps $\pi$ are all one-dimensional.
 There are $N^2$ different anyons, from Eq.~(\ref{eq:dim}), all of these anyons have quantum dimension 1, thus the resulting topological phase $\EA(N)=\Rep (D(\IZ_N))$ is an Abelian phase: